Affiliate links on SoundGuys may earn us a commission. Learn more.

 Sound quality is only okay because bass notes make it hard to hear midrange notes.
 This is called auditory masking, and it’s something we encounter every day.
 Normally, we ding points for this, but the BackBeat FIT 6100 are workout headphones, not audiophile cans.
 For the price, it’s hard to find fault with the BackBeat FIT 6100.

-If you like bass, go with the JBL Live 650BTNC
+If you like bass, go with the Sony ULT Wear

-Battery life is ridiculously long and this clocked in at 41 hours, 13 minutes of playtime with noise canceling on.
+The battery life is ridiculously long: 41 hours and 13 minutes of playtime with noise canceling on.
 You can fast charge the headset with the included USB-C cable: 5 minutes of charge provides 120 minutes of battery life.
-If the battery does happen to deplete you can use the integrated headphone jack to connect to your phone.
+If the battery does happen to deplete, you can use the integrated headphone jack to connect to your phone.

 What you should know about the best workout headphones

-As with any kind of headphone, there are a few things you should keep in mind when perusing for your next pair of workout headphones.
+As with any kind of headphones, there are a few things you should keep in mind when perusing your next pair of workout headphones.
 We’ve broken down the key points for you; think of it as a cheat sheet of sorts.

 The bulk of the cost goes to durability